sib-swiss/containers-snakemake-training/docs/precourse.md

 You can find a video tutorial to configure SSH connections in VScode below:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/cOopQQIL8JU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-??? info "If you are not working with VScode"
+??? info "If you are not working with VS Code"
-    If you are not working with VScode, you can login to the remote server with the following command in a terminal:
+    If you are not working with VS Code, you can login to the remote server with the following command in a terminal:
     ```sh
     ssh -i key_username.pem username@18.195.137.58
     ```